Borrowing/Student Loan Calculator

 Projections use the selected tax-year repayment thresholds and academic-year interest rates.
 Salary growth is applied once per year at the rate you enter, and interest is compounded monthly on the outstanding balance.

 The calculator does not account for periods of non-employment, overseas income rules, voluntary overpayments, or changes to government policy after the selected year.
-If you hold multiple undergraduate plans, the official split and cap rules are not yet modelled — results assume a single undergraduate plan.
+If you hold multiple undergraduate plans, official allocation rules can affect how repayments are split between accounts.

 Frequently Asked Questions